coxy1989/coxy1989/site/md/cv.md

 ### [Core Contributor](https://github.com/ResearchKit/ResearchKit/graphs/contributors?from=2015-04-12&to=2018-04-07&type=a) @ [ResearchKit](https://github.com/ResearchKit/ResearchKit): *Spring 2015*

-Research-Kit is an open source iOS framework implemented in Objective-C and maintained by Apple.
-The goal of the project is to make it easy to create apps for medical research and other research projects.
 I [was thanked by Apple](https://developer.apple.com/videos/play/wwdc2016/234/?time=1571)  for my contributions during a presentation at Apple's Worldwide Developers Conference.
 My contributions are used in production by [organisations](https://qolty.com/) leveraging ResearchKit to undertake medical research, they include:

 - A [cognitive assessment](http://researchkit.org/docs/docs/ActiveTasks/ActiveTasks.html#tower) based on the Tower of Hanoi [#318](https://github.com/ResearchKit/ResearchKit/pull/318).